Nach Baliye 9: Madhurima Tuli Feels Urvashi Dholakia Is Overreacting

 Madhurima’s Mother Upset With Vishal

-Meanwhile, on the show, Madhurima's mother will be seen on the show.
-In a video shared by Star Plus, the actress' mother tells Vishal that he has changed a lot.
+Meanwhile, Madhurima's mother will be seen on the show.
+In a video shared by Star Plus, the actress's mother tells Vishal that he has changed a lot.
 She is upset with his behaviour towards her daughter, gets teary-eyed and asks Vishal to respect women.
 Madhurima also breaks down.

 View this post on Instagram